Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Preliminaries and outline of the proof

 \subsection{Approximate equation}

-We start by getting rid of the term $-i\rho L^{-d}|v_s|^2v_s$ in the r.h.s. of equation \eqref{ku33} since the term is small but rather inconvenient for our analysis.
+We start by getting rid in the r.h.s. of equation \eqref{ku33} of the term $-i\rho L^{-d}|v_s|^2v_s$ since the latter is small but rather inconvenient for analysis.
 With this term being dropped, equation \eqref{ku33}, \eqref{ini_cond} reads

 As in \eqref{decomp}, we decompose its solution $y_s$ into a formal series in $\rho$: \be y_s=\sum_{i=0}^\infty \rho^i y_s^{(i)},\qquad y_s^{(i)}(-T)=0. \ee Then $y_s^{(0)}=v_s^{(0)}$ is a Gaussian process satisfying equation \eqref{v^0}, $y_s^{(1)}(\tau)$ satisfies equation \eqref{v^1} without the term $|v_s^{(0)}|^2 v_s^{(0)}$, etc.